This QGIS tutorial will give you a blueprint of how to use QGIS 3.

 If you want to edit a layer, first select, and highlight it in the layer panel.
 Next, click the Toggle Editing tool in the Editor toolbar.
 From here, it enables the editing tools.

 Next, you can add vertices by using the “add point” or “vertex tool”.
-By clicking on the map canvas, this adds vertices to geometry.
+Clicking on the map canvas adds vertices to geometry.

 If you want to finish geometry, you can simply right-click on the map canvas.
 From here, you can fill in the attributes.
 If you want to save your edits, click the “Save Layer” button.